Food coloring: Safety evaluation

 A 2023 update by the FDA on food colorants required safety assurances by manufacturers and restrictions on the types of foods in which colorants are used, their maximum amounts and labeling, batch certification, and the amount needed to attain the desired food coloring.
 Scientific consensus regards that food color additives are safe under the restrictions for use, and that most children have no adverse effects when consuming foods with color ingredients; some individual studies, however, indicate that certain children may have allergic sensitivities to colorants.
 In October 2023, the state of California banned the colorant, Red 3, in food products starting in 2027.
+Specific federal guidance on color additives is under the FD&C Act, with Redbook 2000 outlining required safety assessments.

 In the 20th century, widespread public belief that artificial food coloring causes ADHD-like hyperactivity in children originated from Benjamin Feingold, a pediatric allergist from California, who proposed in 1973 that salicylates, artificial colors, and artificial flavors cause hyperactivity in children.
 However, there is no clinical evidence to support broad claims that food coloring causes food intolerance and ADHD-like behavior in children.
 It is possible that certain food colorings may act as a trigger in those who are genetically predisposed.

 Concerns were expressed again in 2011 that food colorings may cause ADHD-like behavior in children; a 2015 literature review found the evidence inconclusive.
 The UK Food Standards Agency examined the effects of tartrazine, allura red, ponceau 4R, quinoline yellow, sunset yellow and carmoisine on children.
 These colorants are found in beverages.
 The study found "a possible link between the consumption of these artificial colours and a sodium benzoate preservative and increased hyperactivity" in the children; the advisory committee to the FSA that evaluated the study also determined that because of study limitations, the results could not be extrapolated to the general population, and further testing was recommended.
 After continuous review as of 2024, the FSA stated that the above artificial food colors may induce hyperactivity in some children.
 Food and drink products containing any of the six designated colors must warn consumers on the package labels, stating May have an adverse effect on activity and attention in children.

 The European regulatory community, with an emphasis on the precautionary principle, required labeling and temporarily reduced the acceptable daily intake for the food colorings; the UK FSA called for voluntary withdrawal of the colorings by food manufacturers.
 However, in 2009, the European Food Safety Authority re-evaluated the data at hand and determined that "the available scientific evidence does not substantiate a link between the color additives and behavioral effects" for any of the dyes.